Hanfu Movement: 2010s

 In 2018, it was estimated that the hanfu market consisted of 2 million potential consumers.
 The estimated revenue sales for 2019 was 1.4 billion yuan ($199.3 million).

 In 2019, it was estimated that there were 1,188 online hanfu stores on Tmall and Taobao which shows an increase of 45.77% over the previous year.
-The hanfu stores Chong Hui Han Tang ranked third on Tmall in 2019 after the hanfu store Hanshang Hualian and Shisanyu.
-In the 2019 edition of the Xitang Hanfu Culture Week, it was estimated that it attracted 40,000 Hanfu enthusiast participants.
+The hanfu stores Chong Hui Han Tang ranked third on Tmall in 2019, after the stores Hanshang Hualian and Shisanyu.
+In the 2019 edition of the Xitang Hanfu Culture Week, it was estimated that it attracted 40,000 hanfu enthusiast participants.